ar11arpit/student-management-service/README.md

     - Refer to the sample receipt provided in the documentation.
     - Match the fields as closely as possible to the sample.

-- **Data Access**: Use Spring Data JPA for data access and H2 in-memory database for storage.
+- **Data Access**: Spring Data JPA for data access and H2 in-memory database for storage.

-- **API Design**: Follow either API First or Code First design approach for the APIs.
+- **API Design**: API First or Code First design approach for the APIs.

-- **Documentation and Testing**: Provide Swagger specifications and Postman collections for API testing.
+- **Documentation and Testing**: Swagger specifications and Postman collections for API testing.

 ### Fee Collection Details